-Π War ferments at the centre of Hyde's life, shaping her relationships and experiences ses, birth, death.
-Without was her parents would never heave met.
-Ber faller, George Wikinson, was boson is finds to a British army captain.
-He fought is the bnew War and was wounded at the Battle of Elands River in 1901.
-In the military hospital George was nursed by Hyde-You moder-Volfe, in Australian nurse on her yes jo England.
-Nelly never sailed on to England, Instead it became a mythical 'home' for which she longed all her life.
-George and Nelly married in laster and reported at leisane, their first daughter bean four mouths after the welding.
-When life, their second daughter, was still a holy har moved to New Zachada and a sallably whichels life in Wellington where another two sisters were born and George worked for the Post Office.
-In 1916 he culisted with the 1st New Zealand Expeditionary Force, and disappeared overseas for more than two years, though the old knew wound saved him from combat.
-George was the one who got to live in England, sorking in the Postal Service of the New Zealand Engineers.
-After the war, the finitly could loop a house for the first time - in the Wellington salurts of Northand, no print a neighbourhood for sections George, He and Nelly argued about strones, politics, equidition, imperiations, Look Richersee? cloudful value the voice in the night, northeoly.
-Declared over-sensitive by her family, the took to running asy, George susceed into his sorn bedvoors where he smoked his pipe, read Max; and sanothers.
-"Have known, since, so many returned soldiers whose self-contred seemed to have been smashed to pieces," Hyde wrote in 1934, "Fig the dead, because they are very peaceful and we have writen hymra shout them!
-But these despoiled, what about them," She was talking about her father.
-19 Mos stoping at her hards one Froderick de Malford Hydre.
-He was recent several till and disk, slin.
-In 1917, at the egg of righteen, hed besend to specific a familie high goal and reversible hings due and his verbine.
-For extension hings from an electric hings from some district hings from the production has been been side for England to serve with the Board Phylog Group, he a photograph has been from the district charge the art refereive has obtained has been districted receiving the art refereive has obtained has been districted in the district charge the art refereive has obtained has been districted in the districted by the districted has districted in the size of most of the districted has districted in the size of most of the districted has districted in the size of the districted has districted his districted has districted his districted his districted has districted his districted hi In the summer of 1906 Frederick was critical by a 'Buttering cross of older source.'
-He me free over alternoon to, the right, thereter by a lead downs, between the lines the over alternoon to, the right, thereter by a lead of terms, between the control of the Feederick moved into one of the 'old dark whispering houses' that Hyde longed for all her life.
-She filled vases with savere peas from the garden, fided up, fistened to Frederick sing.
-Bottom was a place of evotic hiele.
-The flumings sky, Frederick's peaces devasing gown, Sex, she discovered, could be an 'exaltrant and mysterious playsical thing.'
-The chain has no the one of the funning cound was deody.
-Frederick variances.
-Were Viginess almost first, as we show the Vice Institute of Agreen private for General Bayes and a second of the Country o
+TI War ferments at the centre of Hyde's life, shaping her relationships and experience ses, birth, death, Without war, her parents would never have met.
+Her father, Georg Wilkinson, was born in India to a British army captain.
+He fought in the Hore Was was sommeled at the Battle of Elands River in 1901.
+In the military loopinal George mused by Hude's maller Nells on Australium manyer on her was to Bradound.
+Nelly never sailed on to England, Instead it became a mythical 'home' for which she longed all her life, George and Nelly married in lastes and repented at leisure, their first daughter born four months after the welding.
+When Iris, their second daughter, was still a baby they moved to New Zealand and a shabby wind-brisk life in Wellington In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from coul George was the one who got to live in England, working in the Postal Service of the New Zealand Rozinseers.
+After the war, the family could buy a house for the first time-in the Wellington submirt of Northhand, not prim a neighbourhood for socialisa George, He and Neily argued about money, politics, enpitalism, imperitalism, Lord Kielenere.
+Tenuthri Sant the voices in the night, "nore they.
+Declared one-resensitive by her family, due took to running assay, George mored into his own bedroom where he smoked his pipe, read Marx and smoothered.
+"I have known, since, so many returned soldiers whose self-control seemed to have b smashed to pieces," Hyde wrote in 1936, "Pity the dead, because they are very peacefu and we have written hymns about them!
+But these despoiled, what about them!"
+She was talking about her father.
+19

+In the summer of BOB Feederick was circled by a "Battering cround of alder women".
+Here the Sow end Hermon to an only thin flattering be and of deman, the university of the summer of the sound the same of the garden, surveil and come.
+She returned not be look, and Feederick opposed is done thoughty his outernal is his dressing groun; be invited bere in first admit.
+There was a scarled silveteried for early life flatter than the same only of instituted the "solution of a demudiated pit?"
+She already thought of feered in as 'demain-stepse' after an encountertable.
+The state of th Frederick moved into one of the 'old dark shripering houses' that Hyde longed for all her life.
+She filled sases with steep least from the garden, lided up, listened to Frederick sing, Botorua was a place of esotic birds: the flumingo sky, Frederick's pearoxd dressing gown.
+Sex, she discovered, could be an 'esultant and mysterious physical thing'.
+Frie darbi Nasou that one of the fluttering cross of sassage from the sales of Frederick's mistress.
+Where $k_2^2$ was almost frederick's mistress of the $k_2^2$ star of savety principal of Rotonu Bay's High School, son of a Bore-Wav veteron- $\delta$ ought in Egypt and Gallgolla, and sas killed in 1916 at the Samme Her faller was archive the ejamination.
+Her faller was a relieve the ejamination.
+He faller was a relieve the ejamination of $\delta$ on the faller $\delta$ of the same free faller $\delta$ on the faller $\delta$ of the fa